 In non-identical twins; if one person develops schizophrenia, the other has a 1 in 7 chance of also developing it.

 However in the general population 1 in 10 people are diagnosed with the condition, meaning that genetics are not the only contributing factor.

-- Stress: such as bereavement, losing a job, going through a divorce, or experiencing physical, emotional or sexual abuse
+- Stress: such as bereavement, losing a job, going through a divorce.

 - Drug or alcohol abuse can also increase a persons chance of developing schizophrenia or other similar conditions.
 Certain drugs such as cannabis, cocaine, LSD or amphetamines are possible triggers.
 Using amphetamines and/or cocaine can lead to psychosis.
 Teenagers under the age of 15 who smoke weed regularly (especially ‘skunk’ and other more potent forms of the drug) are 4 times more likely to develop schizophrenia by the age of 26.